containers/toolbox/doc/toolbox-init-container.1.md

 Deprecated, does nothing.

-Crucial configuration files inside the toolbox container are always kept synchronized with their counterparts on the host, and various subsets of the host's file system hierarchy are always bind mounted to their corresponding locations inside the toolbox container.
+Crucial configuration files inside the Toolbx container are always kept synchronized with their counterparts on the host, and various subsets of the host's file system hierarchy are always bind mounted to their corresponding locations inside the Toolbx container.

 **--shell** SHELL

-Create a user inside the toolbox container whose login shell is SHELL.
+Create a user inside the Toolbx container whose login shell is SHELL.
 This option is required.

 **--uid** UID

-Create a user inside the toolbox container whose numerical user ID is UID.
+Create a user inside the Toolbx container whose numerical user ID is UID.
 This option is required.

 **--user** USER

-Create a user inside the toolbox container whose login name is LOGIN.
+Create a user inside the Toolbx container whose login name is LOGIN.
 This option is required.

 ## SEE ALSO